enyojs/moonstone/CONTRIBUTING.md

 "left-to-right" layout.

 Similar to fonts, the `ilib` library will apply an `.enyo-locale-right-to-left` class to `<body>` for this purpose.
-The standard `.moon` class used on ever Moonstone app will automatically set the `direction:rtl;` CSS property, which reverses the HTML layout flow direction and applies other specific text flow rules accordingly.
+The standard `.moon` class used on every Moonstone app will automatically set the `direction:rtl;` CSS property, which reverses the HTML layout flow direction and applies other specific text flow rules accordingly.
 Native browser support for the `direction` property covers 90% of the work of supporting RTL.